TELUS Billing Redesign

 - Sometimes going over plan limits can happen even with the customer’s first bill.
 We decided it was a good idea to prepare them for that.

-With this in mind, we came up with the following hierarchy from top to bottom:
+- With this in mind, we came up with a definitive hierarchy.

 - [Bill Dollar Amount]